Susquehanna and Tidewater Canal: Competition

-In the 1820s, seeking raw materials from and trade with Pennsylvania's interior counties, residents of the large port city of Baltimore favored building a canal along the lower Susquehanna linking Chesapeake Bay to Pennsylvania's Main Line of Public Works at Columbia, Pennsylvania, across the river from Wrightsville.
+In the 1820s, seeking raw materials from and trade with Pennsylvania's interior counties, residents of the large port city of Baltimore favored building a canal along the lower Susquehanna linking the Chesapeake Bay to Pennsylvania's Main Line of Public Works at Columbia, Pennsylvania, across the river from Wrightsville.
 Residents of the rival port city of Philadelphia, fearing loss of trade to Baltimore, argued against the proposal.
 In 1829, completion of the Chesapeake and Delaware Canal across an isthmus south of Philadelphia, resolved the impasse by shortening the water link between Havre de Grace and Philadelphia to 74 mi.
 Since this was only 20 mi further by water than from Havre de Grace to Baltimore, the Susquehanna and Tidewater Canal stood to benefit both cities.
 In 1835, the Susquehanna Canal Company of Pennsylvania joined the Tidewater Canal Company of Maryland in privately funding and building the canal.
 Construction began in 1836 and was finished in 1840.